On the $L$-polynomials of curves over finite fields: Introduction

-Before beginning with the proof proper, it will be useful to recall the well-known connection between the $L$-polynomial of a curve $\mathcal{C}$ of genus $g$ and the Galois representations attached to the Jacobian $J$ of $\mathcal{C}$.
-Let $\ell$ be any prime different from $p$ (in particular, $\ell=2$ will do) and let $T_\ell J$ be the $\ell$-adic Tate module of $J$, that is,
+\begin{remark} We will mostly be interested in the cases $R=\Z/\ell^n\Z, \Z_\ell$ or $\Q_\ell$, where $\ell$ is prime.
+By definition, the group $\GSp_{2g}(R)$ depends on the choice of $\Omega$, but when $R$ is a local ring, different choices of $\Omega$ lead to isomorphic groups \cite{MR0153749}.
+It follows easily that the same is true for $R=\Z/N\Z$ for any integer $N \geq 2$.
+When $R \in \{\Z/\ell^n\Z, \Z_\ell, \Q_\ell, \Z/N\Z\}$, we will therefore refer to $\GSp_{2g}(R)$ without necessarily specifying the choice of anti-symmetric form. \end{remark} It will be useful to recall the well-known connection between the $L$-polynomial of a (smooth projective) curve $C$ of genus $g$ and the Galois representations attached to the Jacobian $J$ of $C$.
+Let $p$ be a prime, let $q$ be a power of $p$, and let $C$ be a curve of genus $g$ defined over $\F_q$.
+Denote by $J$ the Jacobian of $C$.
+Let $\ell$ be any prime different from $p$ and let $T_\ell J$ be the $\ell$-adic Tate module of $J$, that is,